Most successful assassination in history

 Martin Luther King was the main actor behind the American Civil Rights Movement.
-Movement is an effort to eliminate racial discrimination African Americans.
+Movement is an effort to eliminate racial discrimination against African Americans.
 King himself black.
 On April 4, 1968, while standing on the balcony of the second floor of the motel room, King was shot.
 After the murder, there were riots in more than 60 cities across the United States, and five days later, President Johnson declared a day of mourning.
 Two months later, the convict James Earl Ray was arrested in London and extradited to Tennessee where he faces murder charges against the King.
 Ray is a white man who opposed the African-American Civil Rights Movement.

 6. Malcolm X

 Malcolm X, also known as Little Malcolm as an American black Muslim minister.
-He is often regarded as the mastermind behind the Black Power movement of the 1960s and 1970s in which African Americans radicalized and driven toward freedom and respect of fellow Americans.
+He is often regarded as the mastermind behind the Black Power movement of the 1960s and 1970s in which African Americans radicalized and were driven toward freedom and respect of fellow Americans.
 Malcolm had previously been a member of the Nation of Islam, however, he had become a Sunni Muslim. seems pretty, Nation of Islam had given the order for the murder of Malcolm X. On February 21, 1965, Malcolm began his speech when a man ran through the crowd and shot Malcolm X with a sawn-off shotgun.
-Two others joined and Malcolm were shot a total of 16 times.
+Two others joined and Malcolm has shot a total of 16 times.
 The three men who killed Malcolm X were all members of the Nation of Islam.
-Although often labeled as radicals to be cold and threatening, the world sympathetic to the murder of Malcolm X. Malcolm X died at age 39.
+Although often labeled as radicals to be cold and threatening, the world is sympathetic to the murder of Malcolm X. Malcolm X died at age 39.

 7. Lee Harvey Oswald

 Harvey Oswald was a former marine who was claimed by the United States government, responsible for the murder of President John F. Kennedy.
 Is this true, Oswald was killed two days later after the fatal shooting of the President in the basement of Dallas Police Headquarters by Jack Ruby, a Dallas nightclub owner with organized crime networks.
-Ruby seems to have upset and angered by the murder of the President and have sought revenge.
+Ruby seems to have been upset and angered by the murder of the President and has sought revenge.
 Oswald was shot on November 24, 1963, died that night, aged 24.